Dormice to Polar Bears – The Coalport Animal Service at Brunk Auctions

 The Coalport animals have continued to pique the interest of collectors and ceramic scholars alike.
 A square serving dish centering a tiger is featured as the frontispiece in Michael Messenger’s book Coalport, 1795-1926: An Introduction to the History and Porcelains of John Rose and Company.
 In volume 33 of the Northern Ceramic Society Journal, Roger S. Edmundson notes that differences in artistic styles throughout the known pieces suggest the collaboration of at least two artists, and links Charles Muss to the decoration of the service.

 Though the breadth of the service remains unknown, more light may be shed with the emergence of this group.
-We are excited to bring this rare and large collection of wonderful pieces to market, and hope you will join us February 25 for our American and Southern sale.
+We are excited to bring this rare and large collection of wonderful pieces to market, and hope you will join us February 25 for our Americana featuring the Estate of Jimmy and Rosalynn Carter Auction.

 Click here to register to browse all lots and register to bid.